The MillenniumTNG Project: Semi-analytic galaxy formation models on the past lightcone: Introduction

 Current and forthcoming observational programs, such as DESI or Euclid, target survey volumes of unprecedented size, with the number of observed galaxies reaching into the billions.
 This enormous size stresses the need for constructing equally large theoretical mock catalogues, because only then the full constraining power of the data can be harvested.
 There are a number of different methods that in principal allow the production of big enough mock galaxy surveys for validating and testing our galaxy formation theories.
 Unfortunately, the most direct approach -- hydrodynamical cosmological simulations -- requires too much computational power to cover the necessary target volumes or to vary uncertain parameters over their plausible ranges \citep[see][for a review]{Vogelsberger2020}.

 Alternatively, dark matter only simulations can be used to construct more approximate semi-analytic galaxy formation models.
 While they still follow the hierarchical build-up of structures quite faithfully, they treat baryonic physics very coarsely and neglect its impact on matter clustering, thus they have higher systematic uncertainties than the hydrodynamical models.
-There are also computationally still less expensive options, in the form of empirical approaches, such as halo occupation distribution \citep[e.g.][HOD]{Berlind2002} or subhalo abundance matching \citep[e.g.][SHAM]{Conroy2006}.
-While these approaches can be statistically useful, they are largely giving up on modelling galaxy formation in physical terms.
-It is clear, however, that failing to enforce physical consistency can only weaken the constraining power of an approach.
+There are also computationally still less expensive options, in the form of empirical approaches, such as halo occupation distribution \citep[e.g.][HOD]{Berlind2002} subhalo abundance matching \citep[e.g.][SHAM]{Conroy2006}, or empirical galaxy formation models \citep[e.g][]{Moster2013, Behroozi2019}.
+While such statistical approaches to the galaxy--halo connection \citep[see][for a review]{Wechsler2018} can be useful, they do not fully enforce physical consistency when modelling galaxy formation, and this risks weakening their overall constraining power.

-In this work, we concentrate on semi-analytic models (SAMs), with the aim to apply them to a new simulation suite, MillenniumTNG, in a form that makes the outputs more directly comparable to observations.
+In this work, we concentrate on semi-analytic models (SAMs), with the aim to apply them to a new simulation suite, MillenniumTNG, in a form that gives the outputs higher fidelity and makes them more directly comparable to observations.
 In particular, we present a methodology that produces a fully continuous lightcone output of galaxies.
 This can, for example, be combined directly with weak-gravitational lensing predictions produced in an equally continuous way by our simulation project, through high-resolution projections of the particle lightcone.
-Furthermore, our simulation set also features a hydrodynamic, full physics simulation with the same initial initial conditions as one of our dark matter models.
-This allows for a direct comparison to the semi-analytic model, and thus to test and further improve it \citep{Ayromlou2021a}.
+Furthermore, our simulation set also includes a hydrodynamic, full physics simulation with the same initial conditions as one of our dark matter models.
+This allows direct comparison to the semi-analytic model, and thus for it to be to tested and further improved \citep{Ayromlou2021a}.